First Taiwan Strait Crisis: Background

-The United States recognized Chiang Kai-shek's Nationalist (Kuomintang) government as the sole legitimate government for all of China.
+The United States recognized Chiang Kai-shek's Kuomintang government as the sole legitimate government for all of China.
 On 5 January 1950, United States President Harry S. Truman issued a statement that the United States would not become involved in "the civil conflict in China" and would not provide military aid or advice to the Nationalist forces on Taiwan.

 As the Korean War broke out, the United States resumed military aid to the ROC and sent the US Navy's Seventh Fleet into the Taiwan Strait.

 On 27 June 1950, Truman issued the following statement:

 The attack upon Korea makes it plain beyond all doubt that communism has passed beyond the use of subversion to conquer independent nations and will now use armed invasion and war.
 It has defied the orders of the Security Council of the United Nations issued to preserve international peace and security.
 In these circumstances the occupation of Formosa by Communist forces would be a direct threat to the security of the Pacific area and to United States forces performing their lawful and necessary functions in that area.

 Accordingly, I have ordered the 7th Fleet to prevent any attack on Formosa.
 As a corollary of this action, I am calling upon the Chinese Government on Formosa to cease all air and sea operations against the mainland.
 The 7th Fleet will see that this is done.
 The determination of the future status of Formosa must await the restoration of security in the Pacific, a peace settlement with Japan, or consideration by the United Nations.